-- 1.1 The Governing Body of St Lawrence CE Primary School believe that all school staff have a right to expect that their school is a safe place in which to work and that prompt and appropriate action will be taken if they are subjected to abuse, threats or violence by children and young people on school premises and in exercising their duties off site. - 1.2 For the purposes of applying the provisions of the policy and associated guidance, school staff includes volunteers. - 1.3 This document sets out the whole school policy on managing violent or aggressive behaviour towards employees by children and young people. - 1.4 This policy is published as part of this school's health and safety policies.
-It has been produced after consultation between Lancashire County Council and employees through recognised Trade Unions, and the respective Diocesan Authorities. - 1.5 The Governing Body accept the following definition of violence:
+- 1.1 The Governing Body of St Lawrence CE Primary School believe that all school staff have a right to expect that their school is a safe place in which to work and that prompt and appropriate action will be taken if they are subjected to abuse, threats or violence by parents and other adults on school premises and in exercising their duties off site. - 1.2 For the purposes of applying the provisions of the policy and associated guidance, school staff includes volunteers. - 1.3 This document sets out the whole school policy on managing violent or aggressive behaviour towards employees by adults including parents, visitors and trespassers. - 1.4 This policy is published as part of this school's health and safety policies.
+It has been produced after consultation between Lancashire County Council and employees through recognised Teacher Associations, Trade Unions, and the respective Diocesan Authorities. - 1.5 The Governing Body accept the following definition of violence: